robot-exploration/robot-exploration.github.io/_pages/joinus.md

 See below for how to reach out if you are interested in working with me.
 I welcome inquiries from prospective PhD students, postdoctoral researchers, and University of Michigan undergraduate students.
-I may not be hiring now, but will keep your email for future reference when I am looking to hire for a position so please do not hesitate to reach out.

-To make sure I see your email, please make the subject line of your email should follow the format "\[Important\] Prospective \<Position\>".
+To make sure I see your email, please make the subject line of your email should follow the format
+`"[Important] Prospective UMich <Position>"`.
-For example, if you are a prospective PhD student, the subject line should be "[Important] Prospective PhD Student".
+For example, if you are a prospective PhD student, the subject line should be `"[Important] Prospective UMich PhD Student"`.

 Send your email to: apapalia [at ] umich [dot ] edu